eed3si9n/eed3si9n.com/content/posts/10things.md

 1 error found
 ```

-Note: Yoshida-san noted that, similar to value class, opaque types in Scala 3 isn't concealed at the JVM level.
+Note: Yoshida-san noted that, similar to value class, opaque types in Scala 3 aren't concealed at the JVM level.
 So if you want to maintain binary compatibility, you have to keep that in mind.

 <a id="inline"></a>
 ### 3. Inline

-Scala 2.x also had `@inline`, but it was more of a directive to the optimizer than a language construct, and so it was difficult to use.
+Scala 2.x also had `@inline`, but it was more of a directive to the optimizer than a language construct, so it was difficult to use.
 On the other hand, Scala 3 adds a proper `inline`, which is guaranteed to inline.

 The `inline` can appear as:
 - [`inline def`](https://docs.scala-lang.org/scala3/reference/metaprogramming/inline.html#inline-definitions-1)